theislab/cellrank/CONTRIBUTING.rst

 ---------------------
 We use ``numpy``-style docstrings for the documentation with the following additions and modifications:

-- no type hints in the docstring (optionally applies also for the return statement) are allowed, since all functions are required to have the type hints in their signatures.
+- no type hints in the docstring (optionally applies also for the return statement) should be used, since all functions are required to have the type hints in their signatures.
 - when referring to some argument within the same docstring, enclose that reference in \`\`.
 - when referring to an argument of a class from within that class, use ``:paramref:`attribute```.